 Television hookups shall either be by cable television or a central antenna system designed to minimize adverse aesthetic impact.
+Location shall be considered to minimize visibility.

 Building Projections

 Balconies, decks or terraces shall not cross the Build-to Line or project over a sidewalk.